soverenio/docs/docs/source/getting-started/index.rst

 Getting started
 ===============

-*Getting started* gives you what you need to know to start using Soveren.
+*Getting started* gives you what you need to start using Soveren.

 What to read here
 ^^^^^^^^^^^^^^^^^